-In the last year we have progressed in this area in the following ways:
+In 2017, we have progressed in this area in the following ways:

-- We continue to highlight to all colleagues the firm's commitment to ensuring that all project work is fully compliant with the UNGC.
-All employees are given the opportunity to opt out of projects which raise personal ethical issues.
-Given the type of work we do, it is very rare for such concerns to arise. - We continue to ensure that our standard form contracts the terms and conditions used when agreeing contracts for our services - are consistent with the principles of the UNGC. - We continue to use a supplier code of conduct which sets out the standards we expect of all our suppliers, to ensure that any company we directly work with is compliant with UNGC principles.
-This supplier code of conduct can be found on our website1. - Our Corporate and Social Responsibility (CSR) team continues to monitor, promote and communicate our activities in this area. - The CSR team has provided updated guidance to the firm regarding how colleagues should consider ethical issues in projects, and also in supply arrangements.
+- We held a firm-wide seminar on ethical issues in our project work.
+This highlighted to all colleagues the firm's commitment to ensuring that all project work is fully compliant with the UNGC.
+All employees are given the opportunity to opt-out of projects which personally raise ethical issues.
+Given the type of work we do, it is very rare for such concerns to arise - We have carried out a review of our standard form contracts the terms and conditions used when agreeing contracts for our services - to ensure that all such contracts are consistent with the principles of the UNGC. - We have drafted a supplier code of conduct which sets out the standards we expect of all our suppliers, to ensure that any company we directly work with is compliant with UNGC principles.
+This supplier code of conduct can be found on our website1. - Responsibility for monitoring, promoting and communicating our activities in this area has been given to our Corporate and Social Responsibility (CSR) team.

-Frontier has introduced a process for tracking how possible new work has been assessed, to help us better understand the risks that we face and ensure that we meet the UNGC principles, including those relating to human rights violations.
-As part of the bidding review framework, Frontier's project managers are required to report any potential project leads that have been rejected due to concerns that they might conflict with the UNGC principles or our values.
+Frontier has introduced a process for tracking how possible new work has been assessed to help us better understand the risks that we face and ensure that we meet the UNGC principles, including those relating to human rights violations.
+As part of the new bidding review framework, Frontier's project managers are required to report any potential project leads that have been rejected due to concerns that they might conflict with the UNGC principles or our values.